wi-fighters/how-to/how-to-check-your-code.md

 Does your commit history read like a useful description of the changes you made to your code?

 Is all your work backed up on GitHub?

+## Documentation checklist

+- Document your functions in the style of [JS Docs](https://devhints.io/jsdoc) (copy / paste from the website, then adapt it)